gukihuman/buildateam/README.md

 #### Day 2

 Configured the server to fetch and cache data from Shopify.
 Restructured the data for efficiency.
 Set up the frontend with React/Redux and other libraries.
-Used Tailwind CSS for styling and implemented logic preserving image aspect ratios on canvas, similar to the "cover" CSS property.
+Used Tailwind CSS for styling and implemented logic preserving image aspect ratios on canvas.
 Cleaned up bodyHtml for display.

 #### Day 3

 Utilized ngrok for public client URL serving.
 Implemented a simple SQLite database for server-side product storage.
 Added unit testing for the api/products endpoint.
-Completed the challenge within three days, despite a seven-day estimate.
-Decided to wait until tomorrow in case new ideas or improvements come to mind.